 The Orange County Employees Retirement System (OCERS) provides retirement benefits for employees of the County and certain districts.
-While you are an active member, both you and your employer make mandatory contributions to the System.
-Because OCERS is a Defined Benefit (DB) Plan, once you retire you will receive a monthly lifetime allowance that is based on your benefit formula, age at retirement, Final Average Salary and years of service.
+While you are an active member, both you and your employer make mandatory contributions to the Retirement System.
+Because OCERS is a defined benefit (DB) plan, once you retire you will receive a monthly lifetime allowance that is based on your benefit formula, age at retirement, Final Average Salary and years of service.
 A survivor or death benefit may be available to your spouse or other designated beneficiary.
 In addition, disability benefits are available if you meet the eligibility requirements.
 As you read this Summary Plan Description (SPD), we encourage you to refer to the Key Terms section to help you better understand this important document.

-This Summary Plan Description (SPD) is for all active, deferred and retired County of Orange general members.
-The County of Orange is OCERS' largest employer with approximately 77% of OCERS' active members.
-The County is governed by a five-member Board of Supervisors.
+This Summary Plan Description (SPD) is for all active, deferred and retired County of Orange safety members employed with the Sheriff's, Probation and District Attorney's office.

+The County of Orange is OCERS' largest plan sponsor, with approximately 77% of OCERS' active members.
+The County of Orange, your employer, is governed by a five-member Board of Supervisors.
 Supervisors are elected to serve four-year terms, and each supervisor represents one of five districts that are approximately equal in population.
 A County Executive Officer, who reports to the Board, oversees nineteen County departments, and elected department heads oversee seven county departments.